sephajebi/home/_pages/publications.md

 **4. Induced subgraphs and tree decompositions\
 II.
 Toward walls and their line graphs in graphs of bounded degree**\
 [J. Comb.
 Theory Ser.
 B (accepted) -- <a href='https://arxiv.org/pdf/2108.01162.pdf'>arXiv (2021)</a>]\
-with Tara Abrishami, Maria Chudnovsky, Cemil Dibek, Pawel Rzasewski, Sophie Spirkl and Kristina Vuskovic.
+with Tara Abrishami, Maria Chudnovsky, Cemil Dibek, Pawel Rzazewski, Sophie Spirkl and Kristina Vuskovic.

 **3. Induced subgraphs and tree decompositions\
 V. One neighbor in a hole**\